opencopilot/packet-traefik-tf/README.md

 In order to add hostnames for `Let's Encrypt` certs to "just work," add device tags to the load balancer device that gets provisioned in the format `hostname=www.mydomain.com`.
 Make sure that your domain has an A record with an IP attached to your LB device (either the public management IP or an attached elastic IP).
 If the ACME challenge process fails due to a DNS resolution error (you added the A record after adding the device tag), just remove the hostname tag and re-add it.
 By default, your LB will be accessible at `<device-short-id>.packethost.net` where `<device-short-id>` is the first section (split on `-`) of your Packet device's ID, with a valid cert.

+To ship your logs elsewhere, specify a docker logging drive and logging options with the `log_driver` (string) and `log_driver_opts` (map) variables.

 #### What you get
 - Automatic backend configuration via tags on Packet devices (add/remove backends by adding/removing tags on your Packet device)
 - Automatic `Let's Encrypt` for zero-config SSL termination at the load balancer.
 Use device tags to configure what hostnames to generate certificates for
 - `Traefik` dashboard/api exposed on private IP for internal visibility
 - Load balancer metrics exposed on private IP for prometheus scraping
-- Access logs (TODO: will be configurable to be sent to a remote service)
+- Log configuration - ship access/runtime logs to an external service by configuring a docker logging driver
 - Automatic Packet elastic IP set-up, add IPs to the device in the Packet portal and the LB will "just work" on that IP

 #### Who is this useful for?